rackerlabs/support-how-to/content/how-to/cloud-networks/create-an-isolated-cloud-network-and-attach-it-to-a-server/index.md

-    **Warning:** Before you remove ServiceNet or PublicNet from your Cloud Server, read [Removing Networks from a Cloud Server](/support/how-to/removing-networks-from-a-cloud-server "Disabling Networks from a Cloud Server") for a complete description of the limitations that will be placed on your new server.
+    **Warning:** Before you remove ServiceNet or PublicNet from your Cloud Server, read [Removing Networks from a Cloud Server](/support/how-to/removing-networks-from-a-cloud-server "Disabling Networks from a Cloud Server") for a complete description of the limitations that the system places on your new server.

 9. Click **Select Networks**.